carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ## Journal & Documentation

-Every assignment requires that you document your process. **You will be expected to keep an online journal/blog** of your work in this class – updated weekly (at minimum).
+Every assignment requires that you document your process. **You will be expected to keep an online journal/blog** of your work in this class.
 Project updates, research process, readings, interesting links – all of these go in your journal.
 Specific requirements will be provided for each assignment.

 This journal is a reflection of yourself as a professional and should demonstrate that.
 Therefore, even if you do have a website/blog already, **this course requires that you create a website/blog unique to this course**.
 This will be a website that you will continue to use throughout this course and perhaps your duration in the program.
 Free blogging platforms like WordPress or Weebly will work just fine.